NU-CEM/ThermoPot/docs/contributing.md

 ## Linting

-[Black](https://github.com/psf/black) is used to automatically [re-format all Python code](https://github.com/NU-CEM/ThermoPot/actions/workflows/lint-code.yml) committed to the repository.
+Github Actions and [Black](https://github.com/psf/black) are used to automatically [re-format all Python code](https://github. com/NU-CEM/ThermoPot/actions/workflows/lint-code.yml) committed to the repository.
 The code will be formatted according to the PEP8 specification.
 As this is an automatic step you do not need lint/format your code to any specification before issuing a PR.

 ## Publishing